xlibing/snntc-2023/README.md

 This package provides c++/cuda implementation of SNN-TC dense and 2-D convolutional layers for the Tensorflow platform.
 With this, large deep models can be implemented and trained.
+M

-The speed is hurdled mainly by the SORT operation.
-The current version uses the same amount of GPU memory as conventional CNN but runs at 5 times slower.
+SNN-TC modules use the same amount of GPU memory as conventional CNN but runs at 5 times slower.The speed is hurdled mainly by the SORT operation.

 We provide the dense and 2D convolutional layers as c++/cuda modules (source codes are snnfc* and snncv*, respectively).